Sexual Trauma Therapy

 What do therapy sessions look like?

-When you attend therapy sessions or talk with a licensed mental health professional online, you may start by discussing your reasons for seeking therapy.
-You don't have to go into detail about the traumatic sexual experience if it makes you uncomfortable.
-Your therapist may ask about your symptoms and what you hope to discuss.
-They may describe the method of therapy they often use and how it can support your concerns.
-Then, they'll create a treatment plan specific to your therapeutic goals.
+When you attend therapy sessions or talk with a licensed mental health professional online, you may start by discussing the reasons you are seeking therapy.
+You don't have to share the details about the traumatic sexual experience if they make you uncomfortable.
+Your therapist may ask about the symptoms you are experiencing and what you hope to discuss with them.
+The therapist may describe the method of therapy they often use and how the method can support your concerns.
+Then, the therapist will create a treatment plan specific to the therapeutic goals you have set.

 In coming sessions, you can learn and develop various self-care strategies and tactics to aid you throughout your daily life.
 These strategies can offer support if you feel overwhelmed with thoughts about your experiences.
 The therapist can also target your specific goals for treatment and start providing the techniques they may have mentioned in the intake.
 In the end, it is up to you to consent to any treatment, and you do not have to do anything that you do not feel comfortable with in trauma therapy.